vigneshsankariyer1234567890/tp/docs/UserGuide.md

 Regardless, Teletubbies provide three different levels of completion status: Incomplete, Ongoing, and Complete.
 Take note that a contact can only be marked with at most one out of the three.
 You can't have a contact be complete and ongoing at the same time!
+**The status is indicated in each of the contact details using a tag and a progress bar.**

 You can mark a contact with any of the three levels using the index of the contact.
 If you don't know what the index is, refer to [Finding the index](#finding-the-index).